 10. XML Sitemaps

 You can create a sitemap manually, but the process requires a bit of coding.
 Ideally, your CMS will create one for you.
-Or, at least have a sitemap plugin you can install to do the work for you.
+Or, at least, you can install a sitemap plugin to do the work for you.

 11. Analytics Tools

 You have to invest a lot of time and effort into optimizing your site’s SEO strategy.
 To make sure you’re investing in the right strategies, you want to track certain metrics daily, weekly, and/or monthly.
-Metrics like your overall organic traffic, indexed pages, leads, keywords, and inbound links will help you measure your success and keep your SEO plan on track.
+To measure your success with SEO, you’ll want to track metrics like your:

 Now that we understand the top CMS features that matter for SEO, let’s evaluate the functionality of the platforms below.